Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/AddAttribute/documentation.md

 ### Note(s)

 * See [Attribute](/concepts/GeneralConcepts/attribute.md) for more information on attributes, and their function in the graph.

-* The _value_ input is a special type of input that can accept any type of data.

 * This node can be used in conjunction with the [**get attribute**](/nodes/GetAttribute/documentation.md) node to later retrieve the attribute data.